Tech Challenge

 Scope: 6-12h per week per participant

-Learning Goals: Human-centric innovation, ideation, feedback, pitching, project management, prototyping, spotting opportunities, teamwork, user research
+Learning Goals: Foster expertise in human-centric innovation, ideation and exploration, feedback, proficient pitching techniques, project management, prototyping, spotting opportunities, effective teamwork, and user research

 Downloads

 • NEW!
-Tech Challenge Syllabus Winter Semester 2023
+Tech Challenge Syllabus Summer Semester 2024

 Partners